PortalNetwork/polymath-ns/README.md

 # Overview

 ## 💡 What is Polymath?
+Polymath enables trillions of dollars of securities to migrate to the blockchain.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.poly’ or ‘mywebsite.poly’ into addresses understandable by decentralized network machines.